AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 #### Remove a member from the chat room mute list

 Only the chat room owner and admins can call `UnMuteRoomMembers` to remove the specified member from the chat room mute list.
-Once removed from the mute list, this member and all the admins receive the `OnMuteListRemovedFromRoom` callback.
+Once removed from the mute list, this member and all the other chat room admins or owner receive the `OnMuteListRemovedFromRoom` callback.

 **Note**: The chat room owner can unmute chat room admins, whereas chat room admins can unmute regular members.